STAT testing

 To inquire about whether STAT testing is available

-The client laboratory staff must call Mayo Lab Inquiry (MLI) at 800-533-1710 with the following information:
+If STAT testing is required for clinical care, the client's laboratory staff must call Mayo Lab Inquiry (MLI) at 800-533-1710 with the following information:

-• Patient name and DOB
+- Patient name and DOB.

-• MCL order number(s)
+- MCL order number(s).

-• Test(s) requested as STAT
+- Test(s) requested as STAT.

-• Expected date of specimen arrival at MCL
+- Expected date of specimen arrival at MCL.

 Discussion about the clinical indication for STAT testing